 Example: High #2 to High #3

 The QQQQ’s made a significantly lower high.
 The Chaikin Oscillator confirmed the QQQQ’s downtrend by making a lower high as well.

 Example: Low #1 to Low #2

 The Nasdaq 100 made significant lower lows, yet the Chaikin Oscillator made higher lows.
 This bullish divergence signaled that the previous downtrend may have ended.

 The Chaikin Oscillator is a volume based technical indicator that attempts to confirm the current price action or foreshadow future price reversals.
-Other technical indicators similar to the Chaikin Oscillator are the On Balance Volume indicator (see: On Balance Volume) and the Money Flow Index (see: Money Flow Index).

 Here are answers to some popular questions about Chaikin Oscillators.

 An oscillator is a technical indicator chart that shows price changes over time between two bands.
 The bands are usually located above (higher prices) and below (lower prices) the center line of the chart, but they can also be set at specific levels.
 The purpose of an oscillator is to determine if an asset is overbought or oversold.

 Who is the Chaikin Oscillator named for?